Lemniscate ensembles with spectral singularity

 As the size of the matrix increases, the eigenvalue ensemble tends to minimise the weighted logarithmic energy functional \cite{ST97}, which can be recognised as the continuum limit of its discrete Hamiltonian, see e.g. \cite{MR3820329,MR4244340}.
 In particular the support of the limiting empirical distribution is given by a certain compact set called the \emph{droplet}.
-Due to Sakai's regularity theory \cite{MR1097025}, it is well known that for a real analytic potential $W$, all but finitely many boundary points of the droplet are ``regular'' in a proper sense.
+Due to Sakai's regularity theory \cite{MR1097025}, it is well known that for a real analytic potential $\mathcal{W}$, all but finitely many boundary points of the droplet are ``regular'' in a proper sense.
 Furthermore in the case that there exists a local Schwarz function near the prescribed boundary point, the possible types of singularities are classified.
-On the other hand, the construction of a droplet containing singular boundary points requires a separate analysis and we refer the reader to \cite{MR4229527,balogh2015equilibrium,MR3280250,MR2921180,MR3454377} for some works in this direction.
+On the other hand, the construction of a droplet containing singular boundary points requires a separate analysis, see \cite{MR4229527,balogh2015equilibrium,MR3280250,MR2921180,MR3454377,byun2023planar,criado2022vector} and references therein for recent works in this direction.

-The detailed information about the joint intensity functions of the eigenvalue system can be effectively analysed by the \emph{correlation kernel} which is given in terms of the orthogonal polynomials with respect to the weighted Lebesgue measure $e^{-NW}\,dA$.
-Recently, for quite general class of the potentials, the asymptotic behaviours of the associated orthogonal polynomials were obtained by Hedenmalm and Wennman \cite{hedenmalm2017planar}.
+The detailed statistical information about the joint intensity functions of the eigenvalue system can be effectively analysed by the \emph{correlation (reproducing) kernel} of the orthogonal polynomials with respect to the weighted Lebesgue measure $e^{-N\mathcal{W}}\,dA$.
+Recently, for a quite general class of the potentials, the asymptotic behaviours of the associated planar orthogonal polynomials were obtained by Hedenmalm and Wennman \cite{hedenmalm2017planar}.
 As a consequence, they derived the boundary scaling limit of the correlation kernel, which leads to the local universality at regular boundary points of the droplet.
 (We also refer to \cite{ameur2011fluctuations} for an earlier work on the local universality at regular bulk points.)

 On the other hand, it is intuitively clear that different kinds of scaling limits should appear at singular boundary points.
-However the description of such scaling limits remain open in general and we aim to contribute to this problem.
+However the description of such scaling limits remains open in general and we aim to contribute to this problem.
 In particular we shall consider two types of singularities; one is the \emph{lemniscate} type singularity arising from the local geometric structure of the droplet (see Figure~\ref{Fig_LemE}) and the other is the \emph{spectral} singularity arising from an insertion of a point charge.